Business Continuity Initiatives

 • We will cooperate with local society in regular disaster prevention activities, and will assist the recovery of local society in case of disaster.

-Activities of the Risk Management Group
+Activities of the Crisis Management Group

 Response to crises